 Q: How do you price your bracelets and products?

 A: Handmade items means it's produced by love!
-With love comes uniqueness and quality and a pricing model different than mass produced items.
+With love comes uniqueness and quality and a pricing model different then mass produced items.
 Our pricing is based on the material used + time for production + taxes + our % of gains.
-Since our paracord items are handmade, the more complicated the design, the longer time it takes to make.
+Since our paracord and many brass items are handmade, the more complicated the design, the longer time it takes to make.
 For example, a 'Conquistador' bracelet takes almost two hours for an experienced paracorder to produce.
 The special beads we use are of highest quality, handmade by ourselves or imported directly from the makers.
 Imagine the adjustable brass clasp of ours is actually three separate pieces, and each one needs a mold, casting, then to be hammered, drilled and finally polished or oxidized...

 Q: Why are you called KRUGER EDC but your logo sometimes say TRAVELBAN?